-For Martin, it’s Omaha once more; Vandy, Tx Tech also in CWS
+FSU’s Martin back to CWS; Michigan in 1st time since 1984

 Texas Tech’s Kurt Wilson hit a three-run homer in the eighth inning for the fifth and final lead change in an 8-6 win over Oklahoma State.

-Mississippi and North Carolina also won and evened their series to force Game 3s on Monday.
+Mississippi and North Carolina also won and evened their series to force Game 3s on Monday for the final two CWS spots.

-No. 1 national seed UCLA and Michigan played a Game 3 late Sunday, and Stanford was at Mississippi State in a Game 2.

-No. 8 Texas Tech (44-18) is in the CWS for the second straight year and fourth time since 2014 after prevailing at home in a back-and-forth series with its Big 12 rival.
-Tech, down 6-4 in the eighth, pulled within a run when first-round draft pick Josh Jung hit his second homer of the game to bring on Ben Leeper.
+No. 8 Texas Tech (44-18) is in the CWS for the second straight year and fourth time since 2014 after prevailing at home in a back-and-forth three-game series with its Big 12 rival.
+Down 6-4 in the eighth, Tech pulled within a run when first-round draft pick Josh Jung hit his second homer of the game to bring on Ben Leeper.
 He walked two batters before Wilson launched a high breaking pitch over the right-field wall.

-No. 7 Louisville clinched the first CWS berth on Saturday when it finished a two-game sweep of East Carolina.
+No. 6 Mississippi State (51-13) is in its 11th CWS and second in a row, this time with first-year coach Chris Lemonis, after beating Stanford 8-1.
+Dustin Skelton’s three-run triple made it 4-1 in the third inning and Elijah MacNamee hit a three-run homer in the ninth.

 In other super regionals, Tyler Keenan tripled, hit one of Ole Miss’ four home runs and had four RBIs to lead the Rebels past Arkansas 13-5, and North Carolina’s Austin Bergner and Austin Love combined for a shutout in a 2-0 win over Auburn.
-Game 3s in those series are Monday.

 BIG BATS